 Choosing the right type of wedge for your handicap can have a significant impact on your performance, whether you’re a high or mid handicapper.
-While many golfers seem to believe that wedges are basic clubs that aren’t as advanced as carefully designed golf irons or drivers, carrying the right wedge for needs and skill level may change the way you play in many different ways.
+While many golfers seem to believe that wedges are basic clubs that aren’t as advanced as carefully designed golf irons or drivers, carrying the right wedge for your needs and skill level may change the way you play in many different ways.

 How do you figure out your golf handicap?

 To seasoned golfers, talking about their handicap is as important as discussing clubs and tees.
 However, if you are an amateur, you may be less familiar with the concept of handicap and the right way of determining it for yourself.

 So, what is handicap exactly?
 Simply put, the handicap in golf was introduced to level the playing field for golfers of varying skill levels.
 Better golf players have lower handicaps, while total beginners tend to have the highest handicap scores.
 Essentially, your handicap is a measure of the number of strokes over or under par that you can play at your skill level.